 Drawbacks of hiring an ISO 27001 consultant

 Despite their many benefits, hiring an ISO 27001 consultant can also come with drawbacks for some companies.

 Like any other specialized consultant, hiring an ISO 27001 consultant doesn’t always come cheap.
 Although many companies can justify the cost through time and resource savings, smaller companies sometimes have to go without.

 For companies on a limited budget, an ISO 27001 compliance platform offers the best of both consultants and easy-to-use software.
-With consulting services available as software tools, companies can enjoy all the benefits without the budget.
+With consulting services available as software tools, companies can enjoy all the benefits without the higher cost.

-Hiring an ISO 27001 consultant is undeniably one of the best ways to implement your ISMS and achieve compliance.
-However, due to their high cost and limited services, many companies are turning to compliance platforms to achieve compliance.
-Many of these platforms can design and build an ISMS, draft security policies, and even help perform audits and automatically generate reports.
+For many organizations, an ISO 27001 consultant is a valuable asset for implementing an ISMS and achieving compliance.
+However, due to consultant costs, many companies are turning to compliance platforms to build an ISMS, draft security policies, and even help perform audits and automatically generate reports.

-Secureframe’s ISO 27001 compliance platform offers all of the services of a consultant backed by a dedicated account manager.
-Contact us today to request a free demo and start streamlining compliance.
+Secureframe’s ISO 27001 compliance platform offers all of the services of a consultant backed by a dedicated account manager and a security expert.
+Request a demo today and start streamlining compliance.